saltzmanjoelh/aws-deploy-kit/cli-help/03-publish.md

   -a, --alias <alias>     When publishing, this is the alias which will be
                           updated to point to the new release. (default: development)
+  -p, --payload <payload> If you don't provide a payload, an empty string will
+                          be sent.
+Sending an empty string simply checks if the function has any startup errors.
+It would be more useful if you customize this option with a JSON string that your function can parse and run with.
+You can provide the JSON string directly.
+Or if you prefix the string with "file://" followed by a path to a file that contains JSON, it will parse the file and use it's contents.
   -h, --help              Show help information.
 ```